Random Testing

 There are many reasons to put your drug-free workplace policy in writing.
 Here are some substance abuse policy considerations:

-• A written policy provides a record of your organization’s efforts to provide a safe, healthy and productive workplace.
+• This policy serves as a record of your organization’s commitment to maintaining a safe, healthy, and productive workplace.

-• A written policy is easier to explain to employees, supervisors, and others.
+• Having a clear, written policy also makes it easier to communicate expectations to employees, supervisors, and other stakeholders.

 Substance Abuse Policy Considerations – Statement of Purpose